silviadebenedictis/silviadebenedictis.github.io/essays/coding-standards.md

 <img width="500px" class="rounded float-start pe-4" src="../img/styleguide.png">

+The image above is a sample of syntax rules I had to follow when I worked on a team project in class.
+From proper indentation to consistent spacing, there were several critical aspects to be vigilant about.
+It's during moments like these that the true value of a reliable code analysis tool becomes evident as it saves valuable time.

 ## Conclusion

 Overall, coding standards will differ from place to place, whether you're working in a team or individually.
 However, it's important to conform to a style guide because it saves time when looking for bugs and removes unneeded guesswork.
 So, the next time I'm stuck on a project, I will use a reliable code analysis tool like ESLint to conquer the problem.